 3 Best Ways to Help Your Nipples While Breastfeeding

 When you’re breastfeeding, there’s a lot to think about!
-Your baby, their latch, and your comfort are all important.
+Your Baby, their latch, and your comfort are all important.
 While you’re nursing, your chest might look different than you expect.

 Here are some things to keep in mind: